Thinking about life

 I finished my Masters in Industrial Engineering degree on June 8, 2007.
 My focus was on human-computing interfaces with a specialty in virtual reality systems.
 As a result, my transcript is guaranteed to be unique with a mix of industrial engineering (IND E), computer science (CSE), and technical communications (T C) specific to my interests in computer-mediated communication interfaces.

 Three days at the semi-annual Visualization and Analytics Consortium Meeting during May 14-16, 2007 in Bellevue, Washington let me show off our latest RimSim vision and participate with peers and customers from around the country.
-Our contribution is documented in a poster (29 MB) which was presented at the 2007 Homeland Security Science & Technology Stakeholders Conference at the Ronald Reagan International Trade Center in Washington DC during May 21-24, 2007.
+Our contribution is documented in a poster that was presented at the 2007 Homeland Security Science & Technology Stakeholders Conference at the Ronald Reagan International Trade center in Washington DC during May 21-24, 2007.

 Three days at the Science + Society Conference during January 19-21, 2007 in Boston drove home many concerns about the future of science with regards to the awareness and coordination of society's participation.
 From astronomy to medical sciences to earth sciences, data is coming in from the far reaches of the globe and yet the numbers of people competent to manage and investigate it is minimal.
 Are we funding science properly?
 How can we better invite the general public to go along for the ride?

 A week spent between the Purdue University and Indiana University campuses in early December 2006 reaffirmed my memories of the hospitable midwest and let me meet with twenty different project groups working on visual analytics related work.
 Visualization, information processing, agent-based simulation, and distributed cognition analysis are just some of the areas covered by the trip.